 The use of B-type or brain natriuretic peptide (BNP) levels for monitoring and managing established heart failure patients has been frequently studied and has demonstrated value.
 Studies on the use of BNP for determining cardiovascular risk in the asymptomatic population, however, are limited.
-In the Early Identification of Subclinical Atherosclerosis by Noninvasive Imaging Research study, Shaw et al (2009) evaluated BNP and coronary artery calcium levels in 2458 asymptomatic adults.^{73,} Levels of BNP ranging from 40 to 99.9 pg/mL and from 100 pg/mL or higher had a 2.2 to 7.5 relative hazard for a cardiovascular event compared with BNP levels less than 40 pg/mL (p<.001).
+In the Early Identification of Subclinical Atherosclerosis by Noninvasive Imaging Research study, Shaw et al (2009) evaluated BNP and coronary artery calcium levels in 2458 asymptomatic adults.^{83,} Levels of BNP ranging from 40 to 99.9 pg/mL and from 100 pg/mL or higher had a 2.2 to 7.5 relative hazard for a cardiovascular event compared with BNP levels less than 40 pg/mL (p<.001).
 Other large population cohort studies have shown a relationship between elevations in BNP levels and future risks of cardiovascular events or heart failure.
-In a cohort study (N=5067), Melander et al (2009) found adding CRP and BNP to a risk model of conventional factors increased the C statistic for cardiovascular events by 0.007 (p=.04) and for coronary events by 0.009 (p=.08).^{74,} In a cohort study of 3346 patients without heart failure, Wang et al (2004) found BNP levels above the 80th percentile (20.0 pg/mL for men, 23.3 pg/mL for women) were associated with multivariable aHRs of 1.62 for death (p=.02), 1.76 for a first major coronary events , (p=.03), 1.91 for atrial fibrillation (p=.02), 1.99 for stroke or transient ischemic attack (p=.02), and 3.07 for heart failure (p=.002).^{75,} However, any gains over the use of conventional risk factors appear to be minimal.
+Wu et al (2022) assessed the value of cardiac troponins and amino terminal B type cardiac natriuretic peptide (NT-proBNP) in 2 different cohorts of asymptomatic patients (n=4102; n=2538).^{84,} Study investigators found that cardiac marker data correctly reclassified risk upwards in 6.7% of patients and downwards in 3.3% of patients; the overall C statistic for discrimination of the primary endpoint (composite of all first cardiovascular events) increased from 0.755 to 0.771 (+0.016; p=.01).
+In a cohort study (N=5067), Melander et al (2009) found adding CRP and BNP to a risk model of conventional factors increased the C statistic for cardiovascular events by 0.007 (p=.04) and for coronary events by 0.009 (p=.08).^{85,} In a cohort study of 3346 patients without heart failure, Wang et al (2004) found that BNP levels above the 80th percentile (20.0 pg/mL for men, 23.3 pg/mL for women) were associated with multivariable aHRs of 1.62 for death (p=.02), 1.76 for a first major coronary event, (p=.03), 1.91 for atrial fibrillation (p=.02), 1.99 for stroke or transient ischemic attack (p=.02), and 3.07 for heart failure (p=.002).^{86,} However, any gains over the use of conventional risk factors appear to be minimal.